 If you’ve been thinking about retiring soon, use the unemployment period as an early retirement test drive.
 It’s actually quite similar.
 Best of luck everyone!

-Readers, which states do you think provide the highest unemployment benefits adjusted for the cost of living?
+Readers, which states do you think provide the best benefits adjusted for the cost of living?
 Do you think you could comfortably live off the maximum benefit amounts provided by your state?
 If there are any unemployment changes/differences you notice from your state, please let me know and I’ll update the charts.
 To subscribe to Financial Samurai click here.